ngathan/ngathan/README.md

 - 🎓 I am a doctoral candidate in sociology at [CUNY - The Graduate Center](http://gc.cuny.edu/).
 - 🎓 I'll be teaching Quantitative Research Methods at [Hunter College](https://hunter.cuny.edu/) in Spring 2021.
 - 🔭 I'm currently doing research that applies Machine Learning in social sciences, and I write about ethical considerations of Machine Learning systems in solving social problems.
-- 🌱  I read a lot of novels.
+- :books: I read a lot of novels.
 - 👯 I’m looking to collaborate on introducing sociological concepts in machine learning designs, and how sociological reflexivity helps tackle bias, and fairness problems in ML.
 - 😅 Fun fact: I speak four languages and love learning new languagea.
 My current target language is Hindi.